Are You Catholic and Facing an Unplanned Pregnancy?

 Our adoption coordinators provide Catholic adoption services and are kind, caring women with the experience to guide you through the process of dealing with an unplanned pregnancy.
 You will not be judged for your situation or for any choices you have made.
 We speak with many women every day who are facing an unplanned pregnancy and may have feelings of guilt or shame.
 We have peer counselors who have been where you are and can provide professional counselors who can help you through the decision making process.
 If you choose adoption for your baby, we can help you find the words to help those around you understand your decision.
 Many people do not understand how modern open adoption works, and we can provide the information and resources for you to share with your family and community.

 In an open Catholic adoption, you can choose Catholic adoptive parents for your baby.
-You will know your baby is being raised by a couple with the same faith and will be able to receive updates, pictures, and even visits if that is something you would like.
+You will know your baby is being raised by a couple with the same faith and will be able to receive updates, pictures, texts, and even visits if that is something you would like.
 Your adoption coordinator will help you find a Catholic couple with the same vision for the type and amount of contact after the adoption as you have.
 You can pick a couple that lives near you or in another state or a couple that lives in the city or at the beach.
 We have many wonderful Catholic couples across the nation, praying for a child to join their family.
 You will be able to view their profiles and meet with them on the phone, in-person, or by text at first.
 Your adoption coordinator will be there by your side throughout the process.

 Once you find the couple you feel is meant to adopt your baby, you will be considered “matched.”
 You can get to know the family.
 You can invite them to doctor’s appointments if they are nearby and form a relationship if that is what you want.
 One of our birth mothers, Erin, started attending mass with the adoptive couple she was matched with, and they found this to be an amazing bonding experience for all of them.
 This provided a great foundation for their open adoption.
 On the other hand, some birth mothers prefer more privacy during their pregnancy and this is fine, too.
 There is no right or wrong.
 Your adoption coordinator will make sure you and the adoptive parents are on the same page and will assist with communication whenever needed.